jeftegoes/AwsOverview/Database/Amazon ElastiCache.md

 - Ultra-fast performance with over 160 millions requests/second.
 - Durable in-memory data storage with Multi-AZ transactional log.
 - Scale seamlessly from 10s GBs to 100s TBs of storage.
-- Use cases: web and mobile apps, online gaming, media streaming, ...
+- **Use cases:** Web and mobile apps, online gaming, media streaming, ...

 # 10. Use Case